What You Need to Know Before Buying A Used 991 Carrera

 Value For Money

-Let’s face it, justifying the purchase of a Porsche 911 991 to your other half using value for money is fraught with difficulty!
-However, with the arrival of the new 992 car, 991 prices will drop sharply over the next 12 months.
+Let’s face it, justifying the purchase of a 991 using the value for money technique is fraught with difficulty!
+However, with the arrival of the new 992 models, 991 prices will drop sharply over the next 12 months.
 The 991 is an excellent car that can be driven daily and yet performs outstandingly on the track.
-Gone are many of the issues of the past and in general the 991 is reliable and fun to drive.
+Gone are many of the issues of the past and in general the 991 is reliable, easy and fun to drive.
+The price gap between a lightly used 991 and new 992 will increase over the next 12 months.